-How do I qualify for College of Architecture scholarships?
+How do I qualify for School of Architecture scholarships?

-All undergraduate and graduate students currently enrolled in the College of Architecture who meet academic standards are eligible for competitive scholarships based on the criteria of each scholarship.
+All undergraduate and graduate students currently enrolled in the School of Architecture who meet academic standards are eligible for competitive scholarships based on the criteria of each scholarship.

 The criteria for each scholarship vary, and can be based on (but not limited to) academic achievement, financial need, extracurricular activities, leadership and community service.
 Select scholarships are available for study abroad and other academic activities.